Raksha-Vats/ML-Cheating-Detection/README.md

 # Cheating Detection for ASU Classroom

-## 🔎 Overview
+### 🔎 Overview
 This project presents a Computer Vision (CV) based solution designed to enhance cheating detection during exams in classroom settings at Rajiv Gandhi Institute of Petroleum Technology (RGIPT).
 By leveraging CV technology to monitor students' head and eye movements, the solution aims to ensure academic integrity, promote honesty, and encourage the development of fair study habits.
 ---

 ### 📝 Problem Definition

 Maintaining academic integrity during exams is a persistent challenge in educational institutions.
-Traditional surveillance methods may fail to detect **covert cheating behaviors**, such as secret interactions between students or sneaking glances at unauthorized materials.
+Traditional surveillance methods may fail to detect **covert cheating behaviours**, such as secret interactions between students or sneaking glances at unauthorised materials.
 This project seeks to address these gaps using **computer vision technology**.

 ---